Mendenhall Glacier On Your Own: How To Visit Independently

 The Future Of Mendenhall Glacier

+As Mendenhall Glacier continues to retreat, changes are being made to preserve the area and provide visitors with educational opportunities.
 Since a mountain lies between Nugget Falls and the terminus (glacier’s toe), the ice wall will retreat out of sight one day.

 Educational Programs